Dexter McCleon

-Dexter Keith McCleon (born October 9, 1973) is an American former professional football Cornerback who played in the National Football League (NFL).
-He played for the St. Louis Rams, Kansas City Chiefs, and Houston Texans in his ten-year career that started in 1997.
-In addition to his career in the NFL, McCleon was a volunteer assistant football coach at Meridian High School in his hometown of Meridian, Mississippi.
+Dexter Keith McCleon (born October 9, 1973) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Clemson Tigers.
+McCleon played in the NFL for the St. Louis Rams, Kansas City Chiefs, and Houston Texans in his ten-year career that started in 1997.
+After his playing career, McCleon was a volunteer assistant football coach at Meridian High School in his hometown of Meridian, Mississippi.

 Early life

-McCleon was an All-American quarterback at Meridian High School in Meridian, Mississippi and was also a star baseball player there and got drafted in the 13th-round by the Minnesota Twins in the 1993 Major League Baseball Draft but decided to play college football in Clemson University as a cornerback and also played baseball at Clemson.
+McCleon was an All-American quarterback at Meridian High School in Meridian, Mississippi, and was also a star baseball player there and got drafted in the 13th-round by the Minnesota Twins in the 1993 Major League Baseball draft but decided to play college football in Clemson University as a cornerback and also played baseball at Clemson.